Code of Conduct & School Policies | Yoga Vidya Mandiram

 The remaining course fee (if any) is due on arrival.
 The follow are available payment methods at school reception in Rishikesh, India centre.
 Methods may be different in other school locations.

-• Credit Card: Payments made by credit card would be subjected to additional 4% transaction fee.
+• Credit Card: Payments made by credit card would be subjected to additional 4.3% transaction fee (powered by Stripe).
+Fee is subject to changes announced by the payment platform.

 • Direct Bank Transfer: If you want to avoid carrying cash or going to the ATM, online banking is possible.
 Please make sure you make a transfer before your arrival to ensure the amount arrives before the course starts and that you are able to deal with the bank if there is any issue with the transfer.
 Please note that any bank charges for the oversea transfer is your responsibility and should not be charged or deducted from the transferred amount.

-The remaining course fee (if any) are required to be made within 7 days after course starts.
-School reserves the right to terminate student’s participation in the program if a student fails to make payment of the remaining course fee the mentioned period.
+School reserves the right to terminate student’s participation in the program if a student fails to make payment of the remaining course fee on arrival.

 Yoga Vidya Mandiram reserves the right to make changes to payment options and policy at any time.